kubernetes/website/content/en/docs/reference/command-line-tools-reference/kubelet.md

 <td colspan="2">--cpu-manager-policy-options string</td>
 </tr>
 <tr>
-<td></td><td style="line-height: 130%; word-wrap: break-word;">A set of 'key=value' CPU manager policy options to use, to fine tune their behaviour.
-If not supplied, keep the default behaviour.
+<td></td><td style="line-height: 130%; word-wrap: break-word;">A set of 'key=value' CPU manager policy options to use, to fine tune their behavior.
+If not supplied, keep the default behavior.
 (DEPRECATED: This parameter should be set via the config file specified by the kubelet's <code>--config</code> flag.
 See <a href="https://kubernetes.io/docs/tasks/administer-cluster/kubelet-config-file/">kubelet-config-file</a> for more information.)</td>
 </tr>

 <tr>